Graduate Assistantship Policies

 - All first-year U.S. citizen or permanent resident students, who are not Colorado residents, but who are in good academic standing and are employed by the Institution through an Assistantship (TA or RA) contract at the 0.5 (academic year) or 0.67 (calendar year) FTE level and whose contract pays the resident portion of the tuition.
 US resident students are not eligible for the Differential Tuition Fellowship Program after their first year; they are encouraged to establish Colorado residency by that time.

 Differential Tuition Fellowship awards are made as part of the graduate contracting process defined below.
 For students whose Teaching or Research obligations extend across multiple academic units, to be eligible for the Differential Tuition Fellowship a single Assistantship implementation agreement should be submitted that shows the appropriate distribution of effort across the academic units.
 Differential Tuition Fellowship awards will not be considered for students supported on multiple implementation agreements even if the sum of these meets the minimum effort required.

-Summer Term, Research Tuition Fellowship Program: The Colorado School of Mines will provide Fellowship support in the amount of three (3) credits of resident or non-resident tuition for Graduate Research Assistants employed during the summer.
-To be eligible for this program, awardees and assistantship contracts must meet either of the following conditions;
+Summer Term, Research Tuition Fellowship Program: The Colorado School of Mines will provide Fellowship support in the amount of three (3) credits of resident or non-resident tuition for research credits for Graduate Research Assistants employed during the summer.
+To be eligible for this support, awardees and assistantship contracts must meet either of the following conditions;

-- graduate students appointed during the summer as Research Assistants at the 1.0 FTE level with stipend funding derived from an external source that pays overhead to the institution, or
+- graduate students appointed during the summer as Research Assistants at the 1.0 FTE level with stipend funding (typically derived from an external source that pays overhead to the institution), or

-- graduate students appointed to 0.67 FTE Calendar Year Graduate Assistant appointments, with research responsibilities during the summer semester and summer stipend funding derived from an external source that pays overhead to the institution.
+- graduate students appointed to 0.67 FTE Calendar Year Graduate Assistant appointments, with research responsibilities during the summer semester and summer stipend funding (typically derived from an external source that pays overhead to the institution).

-Research Tuition Awards are made as part of the graduate contracting process defined below.
-As Research Assistants are required to register for three (3) credits of research during the summer.
-The Research Tuition Fellowship Program is used to offset the cost of this required registration.
-Registration associated with coursework completed during the summer is above and beyond the required research registration and is not covered by this Research Tuition Fellowship Program.
+Summer Research Tuition Fellowship awards are made as part of the graduate contracting process defined below.
+As Research Assistants are required to register for three (3) credits of research during the summer, the Summer Research Tuition Fellowship Program is used to offset the cost of this required registration.
+Registration associated with coursework completed during the summer is above and beyond the required research registration and is not covered by this Summer Research Tuition Fellowship Program.

 State and Federal Compliance